 This is our number one external HDD for PC gamers, and is also the best external hard drive for Steam games in our opinion.

-Compatibility: Works with PC, PS4, Xbox One, and will work with PS5 & Xbox Series X.
+Compatibility: Works with PC, PS5, PS4, Xbox Series X, Series S and Xbox One.

 Capacity: Comes in a minimum of 3TB, up to a maximum of 5TB.
 That capacity is large enough to store dozens of titles for even the most serious gamers.
 Great for consoles that support 4K games like the PS4 Pro and Xbox One X.